acelowder/react-nasa-apod/README.md

 <h1 align="center">
-  Astronomy Picture of the Day Web App
+  Astronomy Picture of the Day
 </h1>

 A responsive react web app that uses the NASA api to display the astronomy picture of the day (APOD) in a visually appealing and user-friendly interface.
 This application fetches the latest APOD from the NASA api and uses efficient data caching to optimize performance and limit fetch requests.
 The web app also displays detailed information for each photo on an interactive modal overlay.<br/><br/>